 I remember seeing those shiny bright red apples in the grocery store and thinking I should make those.
 Also, my oldest daughter is not a fan of caramel (gasp), so these are a great alternative and treat that she can enjoy.
 These do require a candy thermometer like this one:As you can see here, I was trying out a deep-frying thermometer to see how it worked as I like that the temperature probe sits in the middle of the pot vs the candy thermometer hanging on the side of the pot.

-Verdict – The deep fry thermometer never got to 300, even when the candy thermometer showed 310 and the candy set correctly.
-So, deep fry thermometer now relegated to live in a kitchen drawer.
+Verdict – The deep-fry thermometer never got to 300, even when the candy thermometer showed 310 and the candy set correctly.
+So, the deep-fry thermometer now relegated to live in a kitchen drawer.
 The sticks I used are 9 inches long wooden apple sticks.

 Here I am getting ready for my candy syrup to be at the correct temperature.
 As you will want to work quickly to dunk the apples before the syrup cools and hardens it is a good idea to have everything all ready to go.